RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 BLIP-2 ([Li et al. 2023](https://arxiv.org/abs/2301.12597)) uses a Querying Transformer or Q-Former as an adapter.
 These architectures are similar to Flamingo in that they keep the vision encoder and text decoder frozen.
 However, BLIP is actually an early fusion architecture.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/blip2_architecture.png" alt="BLIP-2 Q-Former architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2305.06500" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/blip2_architecture.png" alt="BLIP-2 Q-Former architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2305.06500" %}

 The Q-Former is similar to the Perceiver in that it processes images with a fixed number of learned query embeddings.
 However, it also takes in the text tokens.
 The text input shares the self attention layer but skips the vision cross attention and learns a new feed forward layer.

 This is trained in two stages.
 In stage 1, three losses are optimized: Image-Text Matching (ITM, binary classification of whether image-text pairs match), Image-Grounded Text Generation (ITG, next token prediction loss conditioned on image), and Image-Text Contrastive Learning (ITC, CLIP loss).
 These different losses are set up by changing the attention masks.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/blip2_training_stages.png" alt="BLIP-2 training stages" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2301.12597" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/blip2_training_stages.png" alt="BLIP-2 training stages" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2301.12597" %}

 In Stage 2, they connect the Q-Former to a frozen LLM, by concatenating the visual outputs to the LLM’s inputs.
 The text component of the Q-Former is discarded.
 This is finetuned to generate text.